adamaltmejd/adamaltmejd.github.io/_posts/projects/2016-09-20-reproducibility.md

 ---
 layout: post
-title:  "Scientific Reproducibility and its Predictability"
+title: "Reproducibility"
-date:   2016-09-20 12:00:03
+date: 2018-08-14 12:00:03
 categories: projects
 author: Adam Altmejd
 ---

-I study the reproducibility of results from lab experiments in social sciences and how well these can be predicted.
+In a series of papers, we replicate lab experiments in the social sciences.
+We also study how accurately replicability can be predicted, by peer scientists in prediction markets, and also by machine learning algorithms.

-## Reproducibility
+## Replications
-In Camerer et. al. (2016), we replicate 18 studies in experimental economics published in the American Economic Review and the Quarterly Journal of Economics in 2011-2014.
+In Camerer et. al. (2016), we replicated 18 studies in experimental economics published in the American Economic Review and the Quarterly Journal of Economics in 2011-2014.
 We follow a carefully designed procedure and find a significant effect in the right direction in 11 of the replications.
 See [the article](http://science.sciencemag.org/content/early/2016/03/02/science.aaf0918) and [our website](http://experimentaleconreplications.com) for more information.

 In a new project, we plan to replicate 22 experimental studies in the social sciences published in Nature and Science in 2010-2015.
 We plan to conduct the replications between September 2016 and September 2017.
 See [our website](http://socialsciencesreplicationproject.com) for more information.